 Mahad Ganpati Temple Timings

 The Temple opens at 6 AM and closes at 9 PM every day.

 The Chintamani Temple is situated in the village of Theur, also known as Kadambapur in Maharashtra.
-Theur is situated at the confluence of three small rivers named Bhima, Mula and Mutha.
-The exact date of construction of the Temple is unknown but it is suspected that Sri Daharnidhar Maharaj Devji, descendent of Saint Morya Gosavji built the Temple.
+Theur is situated at the confluence of three small rivers named Bhima, Mula, and Mutha.
+The exact date of construction of the Temple is unknown but it is suspected that Sri Daharnidhar Maharaj Devji, a descendant of Saint Morya Gosavji built the Temple.
 Madhavrao Peshwa erected a Sabhamandap during his reign.